 TASK ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of April 25, 2022 in the Class Action Filed on Behalf of Taskus, Inc. Shareholders

-NEW YORK , April 12, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Taskus, Inc. (NASDAQ: TASK) alleging that the Company violated federal securities laws.
+NEW YORK, April 19, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Taskus, Inc. (NASDAQ: TASK) alleging that the Company violated federal securities laws.

 Class Period: June 11, 2021 to January 19, 2022